pagkly/Zed/Investopedia4/Why Mission Statements Matter.md

 ## Mission Statements vs. Vision Statements

 A company’s mission statement differs from its vision statement.
-While the mission statement remains unchanged for the most part and represents who the company is or aspires to be for the entirety of its existence, the vision statement can change.
+While the mission statement remains [[Unchanged|unchanged]] for the most part and represents who the company is or aspires to be for the entirety of its existence, the vision statement can change.
 This statement outlines what the company needs to do to remain the way it has presented itself to be.
 In effect, a company’s mission is its identity, and the vision is its journey to accomplishing its mission.